ghgemmer/yotagrabber/output/Readme.txt

 "eta.currFromDate" - Estimate To Arrival at dealer earliest date estimate.
 "eta.currToDate" -   Estimate To Arrival at dealer latest date estimate.
 "FirstAddedDate" - Date and time the VIN first appeared in inventory retrieved from the website (or reappeared after disappearing).
+"LastChangedDateTime" -  Indicates the last date and time any column information for that VIN changed.
+Note that when a new VIN
+                         is added the LastChangedDateTime is set to the FirstAddedDate.
+                         LastChangedDateTime can be used to know if anything has changed in the row for that VIN since a certain date.
+                         Thus a user can simply remember the last time the VIN row info was viewed and then just look at the LastChangedDateTime to know if anything has changed since then.
+At that point the user can then scan the row visually to see what changed or go to the Change History file, assuming the change occurred in the last 14 days,  to get an exact list of what changed.
 "infoDateTime" -  Date and time that the row was updated from the inventory website.
 "Dealer Lat" -  Dealer Latitude
 "Dealer Long" - Dealer Longitude.